tommyettinger/anim8-gdx/README.md

     - This mostly is an improvement on existing dithers when BURKES has noticeable artifacts, but it is rather good in general, as well.
     - Where diagonal artifacts would have appeared with BURKES, this tends to show soft/fuzzy noise, but not over a large area.
     - If no significant issues are found with OCEANIC, it may become the default dither, because it has a good balance of softness and accuracy.
+  - SEASIDE
+    - Very close to OCEANIC, this also uses blue noise to adjust the error diffusion; the difference is that it uses different blue noise textures for each RGB channel.
+    - This sometimes has better color reproduction than OCEANIC, but also sometimes doesn't.
+It's hard to tell why.
+    - Any repetitive small-scale patterns in this are likely to be different from those in OCEANIC, or absent entirely.
+    - When two colors are nearly-equally matched in a palette, OCEANIC tends to show a 1px checkerboard, whereas SEASIDE shows a more coarse-grained texture.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN and LOAF have obvious square grids.